Bolzac/My-Friend-Pedro-Clone/README.md

 Missing Features
 - Player's character doesn't have any gun.
 Because of that you can not point your gun where you shoot.
 - There is no player design.
 It is just sketch (but have all animations).
-- There is just one level, I just want to code core mechanics of game.
+- There is just one level, I just wanted to code core mechanics of game.